SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/FullScreen.png)

 10. A context menu is available on SQL Console tabs.
+You may wish provide a more descriptive tab name for a SQL Console.

     ![](images/SQLConsoleContextMenu.png)